georgiee/ng-packagr-entry-issues/README.md

   "@my/library/*": [ "dist/@my/library/*/"]
 }
 ```
-and run a `ng build --prod` for an AOT build.
+if you did not follow along, make sure the library is created in the dist before by running `ng build @my/library` and run a `ng build --prod` for an AOT build

-Works.
+and check the `dist/ng-packagr-entry-issues` content by serving it in a web browser.

+Works 👏

 ## Conclusion
 1. Paths are wrong for entry points not located in the root